 - dizziness or unconsciousness

-The only poisonous spider bites in the United States are from brown recluse and black widow spiders.
+The only venomous spider bites in the United States are from brown recluse and black widow spiders.

 If you’re bitten by a brown recluse spider, you’ll have pain that increases exponentially within eight hours of the encounter.
 The red bite will slowly turn into a purplish ulcer that can also kill the surrounding skin.
 You’ll also experience flu-like symptoms, such as fever and chills.